-- The terms of each investment should be aligned with LASERS and includes lock up periods, fee structures, liquidity provisions and performance objectives/incentives - Absolute Return Funds may use leverage, however Program investments may only be made in investment vehicles that provide limited liability and protect LASERS from losses exceeding the invested capital - Each investment manager is required to provide access and make available all necessary documentation and records so LASERS may account for performance, fees, expenses, invested capital, and any other items affecting the investments - All investments must have a mechanism for exit
+- The terms of each investment should be aligned with LASERS and include lock up periods, fee structures, liquidity provisions and performance objectives/incentives - Absolute Return Funds may use leverage, however Program investments may only be made in investment vehicles that provide limited liability and protect LASERS from losses exceeding the invested capital - Each investment manager is required to provide access and make available all necessary documentation and records so LASERS may account for performance, fees, expenses, invested capital, and any other items affecting the investments - All investments must have a mechanism for exit investment portfolio.
+Real Assets also provide inflation-adjusted or positive "real" return.
+The inflation protection provided by Real Asset investments can help the overall investment portfolio meet liabilities during periods of rising inflation.